Uilisi Halaholo

 Sean Alfred Uilisi Halaholo (born 6 July 1990 in New Zealand) is a professional rugby union player, who currently plays as a centre for in New Zealand's domestic National Provincial Championship competition.
 He previously played for Cardiff Rugby in the United Rugby Championship and European Professional Club Rugby competitions, became a Super Rugby champion with the Hurricanes and played for and in the NPC.

 Halaholo was born in Auckland, New Zealand, to parents of Tongan descent, but has represented Wales internationally after becoming eligible to play for that country on residency grounds.
+Halaholo later represented Tonga due to a three stand down period from playing for Wales.